The Story of Us with Morgan Freeman

-The Story of Us with Morgan Freeman is a documentary series televised on the National Geographic Channel in 2017.
+The Story of Us with Morgan Freeman is a documentary television series televised on the National Geographic Channel in 2017.
 It is hosted and narrated by actor Morgan Freeman.
 Produced by Revelations Entertainment, the series examines some of the fundamental forces that drive humanity including love, freedom, peace, factionalism, power and rebellion.
 The thesis of the series is that people have more in common with each other than what divides them.
 Six episodes in total, the show airs in an hour long format for a total of six hours (including commercials).